eqqn/eqqn.github.io/_posts/2023-01-04-Security_in_manufacturing.md

 ![5-axis-machine](https://eqqn.github.io/images/5-Axis-CNC-Milling-Machines.png)

-They make all kinds of **very expensive** CNC, EDM and other machines for customers globally in all kinds of industries - automotive, watchmaking, luxury goods, aerospace, medical, IT, military.
+They make all kinds of **very expensive** CNC, EDM and other machines for customers globally in all kinds of industries - automotive, watchmaking, luxury goods, aerospace, medical, IT, defense.
 The parts are either used directly, or machined into molds for plastic and other materials.

 P.S.: I will avoid naming the company I work for, so images and examples will be rather general, but accurately represent the industry (although shouldn't be hard to guess,find.
 Don't take it as a challenge).
 Opinions my own and so on.